Hilbert series of Parallelogram Polyominoes: Gorenstein parallelogram polyominoes

 \begin{enumerate} \item the edge $\{(a,b), (a+1,b+1)\}$ is called a {\em rise} step, \item the edge $\{(a,b), (a+1,b-1)\}$ is called a {\em fall} step, \item the edge $\{(a,b), (a+1,b)\}$ is called a {\em east} step or a {\em horizontal} step. \end{enumerate} A 2-colored Motzkin path

 in $\NN \times \NN$ is a path that never passes below the $x$-axis and consists of rise steps, fall steps and two types of horizontal steps that are called $\alpha$-colored horizontal steps and $\beta$-colored horizontal steps.
-Each 2-colored Motzkin path can be regarded as a 2-colored Motzkin word.
-For more information, see \cite{DV}.
 Let $\Pc$ be a parallelogram polyomino determined by $(\mathcal{S}_1,\mathcal{S}_2)$ such that $\mathcal{S}_1$ and $\mathcal{S}_2$ intersect at $(0,0)$ and $(m,n)$.
 Then $\Pc$ can be encoded in a unique 2-colored Motzkin path $\MM_\PP$ as described in the following algorithm given in \cite{DNPR}.

 Each north-east path in $\NN \times \NN$ of length $n$ can be identified as a binary sequence with 0 representing an east step and 1 representing a north step.
-Let $\Pc=(\SS_1, \SS_2)$ be a parallelogram polyomino and set $u(\Pc)$ be the binary tuple representing $\SS_1$ and $\ell(\Pc)$ be the binary tuple representing $\SS_2$.
+Let $\Pc=(\SS_1, \SS_2)$ be a parallelogram polyomino and let $u(\Pc)$ be the binary tuple representing $\SS_1$ and $\ell(\Pc)$ be the binary tuple representing $\SS_2$.
 Create a matrix $M$ with $u(\Pc)$ as its first row and $\ell(\Pc)$ as its second row.
 Then $M$ can be encoded as a Motzkin path by the coding:

 For example, Figure~\ref{fig:motzexa} shows a parallelogram polyomino and the associated 2-colored Motzkin path.
 The $\beta$-colored horizontal steps are shown as dashed lines and the $\alpha$-colored steps are shown as normal lines.
 We observe that